HOME

 Apr 13, 2026 | By ZHANG Zhirong; ZHAO Weiwei

-Recently, a research team led by Prof. ZHANG Zhirong from the Hefei Institutes of Physical Science of the Chinese Academy of Sciences has developed a high-performance laser-based 3D methane gas cloud imaging telemetry system, which enabled visualizing micro-leakages, accurately locating leakage sources, and quantitatively retrieving emission rates.
+Recently, a research team led by Prof. ZHANG Zhirong from the Hefei Institutes of Physical Science of the Chinese Academy of Sciences has developed a high-performance laser-based Three-Dimensional methane gas cloud imaging telemetry system, which enabled visualizing micro-leakages, accurately locating leakage sources, and quantitatively retrieving emission rates.

 The study was published in Environmental Science & Technology.